azizghuloum/azizghuloum/README.md

 ### Hi there 👋

+I'm currently writing a [tutorial on event sourcing](https://github.com/event-sourcing-tutorial).
+It is still in the beginning stages.
+Please read and tell me if you want me to expand on any specific topic.

 <!--
 **azizghuloum/azizghuloum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.